Ahmad-Omaryeh/Network-Socket-project/README.md

 java Server
 ```

-4. In a second terminal, run the client:
+4. In a second terminal, run each client:

 ```bash
 java Client
 ```

+5. Enter a username when prompted and follow round instructions.

 ## Learning Outcomes

-- Understand TCP socket creation and communication flow.
+- Understand UDP socket communication and game-state coordination.
-- Practice handling basic HTTP-style requests and responses.
+- Practice handling HTTP requests, responses, and redirects.
 - Gain hands-on experience with Java networking APIs.

 ## Notes